Ultimate Berlin Travel Guide: Everything You Need For Your Trip

 Germany still closes stores on Sundays (including grocery stores, clothing stores, and drug stores).
 Spätis aren’t technically allowed to be open but many of them will be.
 (Sometimes they attempt to get around this rule by pulling down their shutters but keeping the front door open.)

 If you’re stuck or really need something, head to a major train station such as Hauptbahnhof.
-They will generally have a grocery store open and some even have open apothekes.
+They will generally have a grocery store open, and some even have open apothekes (pharmacies).

-However, most restaurants and many spätis remain open so no need to panic!
-(This is one reason why both Mauerpark and Berghain are so popular on Sundays!)
+However, most restaurants and many spätis remain open, so no need to panic!
+(The shop closures are also one reason why both Mauerpark and Berghain are so popular on Sundays!)

 VAT Refunds